-On Sunday afternoon, Anita and I went to the Ansteys Building — a crumbling art deco high-rise in the Joburg central business district (CBD) — for an event called Claim Your City.
+On Sunday afternoon, Anita and I went to the Ansteys Building — an art deco high-rise in the Joburg central business district (CBD) — for an event called Claim Your City.

 Instagram of the Ansteys Building.
 I went to Ansteys once before; you can learn about it in my old post.
 (Side note: This photo was selected to be in an exhibition associated with I ART JOBURG, opening Thursday.
 Here are the details if you want to come.)

 The Claim Your City event wasn’t what I expected.
 I had envisioned a big market on the Ansteys rooftop, with lots of food, local crafts, and a sweeping view of the city at sunset.

 Instead we found a small gathering of beer-sipping hipsters and gaggle of children on the 4th-floor terrace of Ansteys, with two small craft tables and music that was too loud to scream over.